aws-quickstart/cdk-eks-blueprints/docs/addons/fluxcd.md

 ```bash
 flux-system      Active   31m
 ```
-Verify if the pods are running correctly in cert-manager namespace
+Verify if the pods are running correctly in flux-system namespace
 ```bash
   kubectl get pods -n flux-system
 ```
-There should list 3 pods starting with name cert-manager- For Eg:
+There should list 3 pods starting with name flux-system For Eg:
 ```bash
 NAME                                          READY   STATUS    RESTARTS   AGE